TheJacksonLaboratory/crf_nextflow_basics/README.md

 This script is pure Groovy (an extension of Java), without any Nextflow-isms, other than the shebang line at the top of the script.
-Nevertheless, this script can be run just like a regular nextflow script, using the command `nextflow run /path/to/hello_minimal.nf`.
-As with all nextflow runs, a `.nextflow.log` file, a `.nextflow/` directory, and a `work/` directory are created in the directory from which nextflow was invoked.
-This script does not have any nextflow `processes` defined, so no subdirectories or files are introduced into `work/`, which remains empty when the job completes.
+Nevertheless, this script can be run just like a regular Nextflow script, using the command `nextflow run /path/to/hello_minimal.nf`.
+As with all Nextflow runs, a `.nextflow.log` file, a `.nextflow/` directory, and a `work/` directory are created in the directory from which Nextflow was invoked.
+This script does not have any Nextflow `processes` defined, so no subdirectories or files are introduced into `work/`, which remains empty when the job completes.
 Instead, the outputs are simply printed to the console/stdout.